ebp-nor/GenomeAssembly/README.md

 The pipeline has different runing modes, and the run mode should always be the last argument on the command line:

-- "all" (default): will run the full workflow including pre-assembly (genomescope & smudgeplot), assembly, scaffolding, decontamination, and organelle assembly
+- "all" (default): will run the full workflow including pre-assembly (genomescope & smudgeplot), assembly, scaffolding, decontamination, and pre-curation and organelle assembly
+- "all_nocuration": will run the full workflow, but without the final curation step
 - "pre_assembly": will run only the pre-assembly steps (genomescope & smudgeplot)
 - "assembly": will filter the HiFi reads and assemble them using hifiasm (also using the Hi-C reads), and run busco
 - "scaffolding": will run all steps necessary for scaffolding (filtering, assembly, HiC filtering, scaffolding, busco), but without pre-assembly
 - "decontamination": will run assembly, scaffolding, and decontamination, but without pre-assembly and busco analyses
+- "curation": will runn everything up to curation, but without pre-assembly and busco analyses
 - "organelles": will run only organnelle genome assembly

 ## Output